ibm-cloud-docs/openwhisk/mobile_push_actions.md

 ## Sending push notifications
 {: #send_push_notifications}

-See the following example to send a Push notification from the Push notification package.
+See the following example to send a push notification from the Push notification package.

-Send a Push notification by using the **sendMessage** action in the package binding that you created previously.
+Send a push notification by using the **sendMessage** action in the package binding that you created previously.
 Be sure to replace `/myNamespace/myPush` with your package name.
 ```
 ibmcloud fn action invoke /myNamespace/myPush/sendMessage --blocking --result -p url https://example.com -p text "this is my message" -p sound soundFileName -p deviceIds "[\"T1\",\"T2\"]"
 ```